lucasXiaofan/blog/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Computer Science Student at UCI
+role: Computer Science Student at University of California, Irvine

 # Organizations/Affiliations to show in About widget
 # organizations: